alperengokbak/Asymmetric-Symmetric-Encryption/README.md

 - The .txt file you want to process must be in the project directory.
 - If the operation was successful, the page refreshes itself.
 If you received no error message, you are on the right track.
+- Don't forget to read the [Disclaimer](#disclaimer) section.
+And if you have any questions, please contact me.

 ## Table of Contents